-Meanwhile, William Hill (LON: WMH) stock, which experienced a significant rise of 40% on Friday, fell 12%, receiving the proposals from Apollo and the casino giant Caesars Entertainment.
-Caesars’ offer on the table is 272 pence per share totaling the price to £2.9 billion.
+Meanwhile William Hill (LON: WMH) stock fell 12% after jumping over 40% on Friday receiving the proposal from Apollo and the casino giant Caesars Entertainment.
+Caesars is going to offer 272 pence per share totaling the price to £2.9 billion.

-HSBC soared by 10% as the world’s biggest insurer, China’s Ping An, increased its stake from 7.95% to 8%; the bank’s stocks plummeted to the lowest since 1995 last week.
+HSBC soared by 10% as the world’s biggest insurer, China’s Ping An, increased its stake from 7.95% to 8% after the bank’s stocks fell to the lowest since 1995 last week.

-Diageo (DGE.L), the alcohol giant and the brand behind Johnnie Walker whisky and Guinness beer, jumped 6%; the update came after the announcement by the company’s CEO, Ivan Menezes, that Diageo’s sales in the United States and other parts of the world had been higher than the expectations
+Diageo (DGE.L), the alcohol giant which stands behind Johnnie Walker whisky and Guinness beer, jumped 6%; the bullish update came when the chief executive Ivan Menezes had announced the company’s sales in the United States had been ahead of the expectations as well as in other regions over the world.

 “We have another 4-6 challenging weeks ahead of us in Europe since the virus spread could further accelerate when gatherings tend to move indoors during the autumn.”
 Nordea analysts wrote in a research note.